Tuesday, May 27, 2025

 monday night

-in the tavern of loneliness
+in the loneliness tavern

-revelers drink to sadness
+poets drink to sadness

 ..